This page is dedicated to our deceased family members.

 Before he went overseas he was sent to Fort Lewis, Washington where he and his new bride first became acquainted with Olympia.
 She returned to Omaha to stay with her parents when Tony left for Europe.
-Their first child, Rick, was born on March 26, 1944 while Tony was oversees.
-The first time Tony saw his his son was in the fall of 1945 after he was discharged from the Army.
+Their first child, Rick, was born on March 26, 1944 while Tony was overseas.
+The first time Tony saw his son was in the fall of 1945 after he was discharged from the Army.

-Major Panowicz was with the 1104 Engineer Group, XIX Corps that ultimately stormed Omaha Beach in Normandy as part of the fourteenth wave.
+Major Panowicz was in the 1104 Engineer Group, XIX Corps that ultimately stormed Omaha Beach in Normandy as part of the fourteenth wave on June 12th (assumed).
 The Corps fought through France moving first through St. Lo, then through Belgium, into Germany and finally Berlin, participating in the defeat of Nazi Germany.
-Tony was in the Ardennes Forest two days before the Germans launched their Ardennes Offensive which we call the Battle of the Bulge and directed the construction of the first bridge over the Rhine River into Germany and other rivers including the Ruhr River.
+Tony arrived in the Ardennes Forest two days before the Germans launched their Ardennes Offensive which we call the Battle of the Bulge.
+He directed the construction of the first bridge over the Rhine River into Germany and other rivers including the Ruhr River.
 He was awarded the Bronze Star for meritorious service and five campaign stars for Normandy, Northern France, Central Europe, the Rhineland and the Ardennes during his 23 months of service.
 A map of their journey to Germany can be seen here.